-This unit could be assessed in conjunction with any other units addressing the safety, quality, communication, materials handling, recording and reporting associated with oxyacetylene welding or other units requiring the exercise of the skills and knowledge covered by this unit.
+This unit could be assessed in conjunction with any other units addressing the safety, quality, communication, materials handling, recording and reporting associated with the ordering of materials or other units requiring the exercise of the skills and knowledge covered by this unit.

-- demonstrate safe working practices at all times; - demonstrate the ability to identify/select materials relative to the oxyacetylene welding process - communicate information about oxyacetylene welding processes, being undertaken to ensure a safe and efficient working environment; - take responsibility for the quality of their own work; - plan tasks in all situations and review task requirements as appropriate; - perform all related tasks in accordance with standard operating procedures; - perform advanced welding using oxyacetylene fuel efficiently and to specification; - use accepted engineering techniques, practices, processes and workplace procedures.
+- demonstrate safe working practices at all times; - demonstrate the ability to order materials as related to the metal engineering and maintenance industry - communicate information about tasks being undertaken to ensure a safe and efficient working environment; - take responsibility for the quality of their own work; - perform all tasks in accordance with standard operating procedures; - perform all tasks to specification; - use accepted engineering techniques, practices, processes and workplace procedures.